Obituary of Frank Brandeis Gilbert

 I consider it an honor to have taken good care of such a distinguished, kind loving man who was my husband for 49 years

 Tuesday -- Graveside memorial service 1:30 pm.
 Shiva at the Terrace Room at Building One Somerset House 1 at 7:30.
 Valet parking available.
 We will be limited to 25 persons in the Terrace Room but there is an adjacent outdoor patio.

 In lieu of flowers, please make a contribution to the Frank and Ann Scholarship Fund at Brandeis University.
 The address is:

 Or the Round House Theatre, Bethesda, MD

-To plant a beautiful memorial tree in memory of Frank Gilbert, please visit our Tree Store
+To send flowers to the family or plant a tree in memory of Frank Gilbert, please visit Tribute Store